I have really nothing to say about the end of this year’s slide

 In the thin air between middlespaces and alone in thought and person

-With slow motion scenes replayed on loo
+With slow motion scenes replayed on loop

 The juries never take too long to return their verdicts